Haydale Graphene Industries plc (HAYD.L) (LON:HAYD) Shares Gap Down to $5.90

-Haydale Graphene Industries plc (HAYD.L) (LON:HAYD)’s stock price gapped down before the market opened on Friday .
+Haydale Graphene Industries plc (HAYD.L) (LON:HAYD) gapped down before the market opened on Friday .
 The stock had previously closed at $5.90, but opened at $5.65.
-Haydale Graphene Industries plc (HAYD.L) shares last traded at $5.70, with a volume of 679,414 shares trading hands.
+Haydale Graphene Industries plc (HAYD.L) shares last traded at $5.70, with a volume of 679,414 shares.

-The company has a debt-to-equity ratio of 38.87, a quick ratio of 0.76 and a current ratio of 1.42.
-The company’s fifty day simple moving average is GBX 4.55 and its two-hundred day simple moving average is GBX 4.28.
-The stock has a market capitalization of £24.24 million and a PE ratio of -4.92.
+The firm has a market capitalization of £24.24 million and a PE ratio of -4.92.
+The company has a quick ratio of 0.76, a current ratio of 1.42 and a debt-to-equity ratio of 38.87.
+The business’s fifty day moving average price is GBX 4.55 and its 200 day moving average price is GBX 4.28.

 Haydale Graphene Industries plc (HAYD.L) Company Profile (LON:HAYD)